Mohammed-AhmedAF/GUI-DigitalClock/README.md

 # GUI-DigitalClock
 ## Summary
 A digital clock using the AVR ATMega16 (or ATMega32) and DS-1307 RTC that is set using a UART connection to a computer, the time is got from the computer clock and is sent using a GUI application.
 You can also set and clear an alarm using the GUI application.
-The firmware doesn't use an RTOS but rather a foreground-background architecture with sleep mode.
+The firmware doesn't use an RTOS but rather a foreground-background architecture with sleep mode to conserve power.

 ## Features
 * Display current time and date including day of the week.